ash252003/Courtinsight/README.md

 If you would like to test the application, please use the demo account provided below.

 - court login

 Email: uy6062@gmail.com
 Password: Ay@12345

 - user login

 Email: ay67986798@gmail.com
 Password: Ashish@12345

-- To Change User Type to Court Use the below PIN
+- To Change User Type to Court Use the PIN: 6798
-PIN: 6798

 ---